Minegamer2024/probot/README.md

 ```
 # Note

-You should make credit command in probot in short c and the propbot is in English.
+You should make credit command in probot in short c and the probot is in English.

 # Code example